 We do not own or operate any manufacturing facilities.
 We also do not have long-term written agreements with any of our manufacturers.
 As a result, any of these manufacturers may unilaterally terminate its relationship with us at any time.
 Almost all of our products are imported from independent foreign manufacturers.
 The failure of these manufacturers to meet required quality standards could damage our relationships with our customers.
 In addition, the failure by these manufacturers to ship products to us in a timely manner could cause us to miss the delivery date requirements of our customers.
-Ocean carriers have significantly reduced capacity as a result of the decrease of imports into the U.S. that accompanied the economic downtum in 2009.
-This reduction in shipping supply could adversely impact our ability to timely receive products from our foreign manufacturers and could result in an increase in the cost to ship products.
 The failure to make timely deliveries could cause customers to cancel orders, refuse to accept delivery of products or demand reduced prices.